Psianturi/near-jsonrpc-kotlin-client/README.md

 - **NearRpcClient** - Type-safe client with auto-generated methods for all NEAR RPC endpoints
 - **Generated Types** - 248+ Kotlin data classes from NEAR's OpenAPI specification

+### Type Safety Coverage

+Most endpoints return strongly typed models via the `near-jsonrpc-types` package, but some legacy or less commonly used methods still return `JsonElement` for compatibility.
+We aim for full type coverage in future releases as the API stabilizes.

 ## 🛠️ Development

 ### Prerequisites